amatAf/amatAf.github.io/_posts/2025-05-03-a-relativistic-train.md

 I guess that’s what overconfidence gets you.

-In retrospect I would have rather learned my lesson in humility then than later in the future—I would even go as far to say that more people need an event like that to happen to them.
+In retrospect I would have rather learned my lesson in humility then than later in the future—I would even go as far as to say that more people need an event like that to happen to them.
 Humility really doesn’t seem like a common trait nowadays.
 And I feel like this sentiment is shared by most of the people I know.

 Eventually, I got back on track and finished Purcell and the non-EM non-nuclear section of HRK.
 Most of this was due to arguably one of the most impactful events of my life: